erikc5000/deco-mongo/README.md

       case 'string':
         return value
       default:
-        throw new Error('This converter doesn't know how to handle that value!')
+        throw new Error("This converter doesn't know how to handle that value!")
     }
   }